CodingwithIITian007/100-days-of-code/log.md

 **Today's Progress**: Success!
 Just solved Build a Palindrome on HackerRank.
 Can you complete the challenge? (https://hr.gs/bdfefa)

 **Thoughts**: Though it's a hectic schedule, still manage to solve an expert levelled question.

+### Day 21: February 27, 2022

+**Today's Progress**: Success!
+Just solved Count Strings on @HackerRank.
+Can you complete the challenge? (https://hr.gs/befbad)

+**Thoughts**: It's just feeling like a Codebrewer.